matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin/ViewDataTable.md

 however, not used to customize ViewDataTable instances, but in the request to Piwik's API when loading analytics data.

-Request parameters are set by setting the fields of a [RequestConfig](#) object stored in the [requestConfig](#requestConfig) field.
+Request parameters are set by setting the fields of a [ViewDataTable\RequestConfig](/api-reference/Piwik/ViewDataTable/RequestConfig) object stored in the [$requestConfig](/api-reference/Piwik/Plugin/ViewDataTable#$requestconfig) field.
 They can be set at any time before rendering.
 Setting them after data is loaded will have no effect.

 **Customizing how reports are displayed**